Chronic Pain Part 1- A Negative Belief System?

-What a lot of people do not know, is chronic pain is often the result of an individual’s own perception and ability to deal with pain, and is heavily influenced by culture, surrounding healthcare practitioners and or peers.
-For this reason it is important to ensure that information provided to pain sufferers, is both accurate and not detrimental to recovery, so that a person does not go on to form negative belief systems which can lead to the development of chronic pain.
+Chronic pain is often the result of an individual’s own perception and ability to deal with pain.
+They are heavily influenced by culture, surrounding healthcare practitioners and/or peers.
+Thus, it is important to ensure that information provided to pain sufferers, is both accurate and not detrimental to recovery.
+This is so that a person does not go on to form negative belief systems that can lead to the development of chronic pain.

-In the acute stage of injury, the sensation of pain acts as a warning to protect us from actual, potential or further tissue damage.
-Pain will cause a person to modify their behaviour, to prevent damage, providing the affected area time to rest for healing.
-However in some instances, pain can exceed the length of time expected for an injury and thus becoming chronic.
+The sensation of pain acts as a warning to protect us from actual, potential or further tissue damage in the acute stage of injury.
+Pain will cause a person to modify their behaviour to prevent damage.
+This provides the affected area time to rest for healing.
+However, in some instances, pain can exceed the length of time expected for an injury and thus becoming chronic.

-Chronic pain differs to acute pain as it does not function as a warning signal to prevent tissue damage, but occurs as a result of malfunctioning of the nervous system.
+Chronic pain differs from acute pain as it does not function as a warning signal to prevent tissue damage.
+However, it occurs as a result of malfunctioning of the nervous system.

-Chronic back pain sufferers can be categorized in two groups.
-The first group (15%) an organic cause for back pain can be identified with x-rays, MRI scans, blood examinations, or other medical tests.
+We can categorise chronic back pain sufferers into two groups.
+An organic cause for back pain for the first group (15%) can be identified with x-rays, MRI scans, blood examinations, or other medical tests can be used to identify back pain.
 A few examples of organic causes of back pain are:

 - Multiple sclerosis